datanav/docs/technical/wave-superoffice.rst

 ----------------------------------
 Before any synchronization can take place, a link between a Wave Vendor and a SuperOffice Contact must be established.

-A new SuperOffice Contact will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, Customer-person, or Customer-contact that is synchronized into SuperOffice.
+A new SuperOffice Contact will be created from a Wave Vendor if it is connected to a Wave User, Vendor, Customer, Customer-person, or Customer-contact that is synchronized into SuperOffice.

 Once a link between a Wave Vendor and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.